olcf/NewUserQuickStart/Frontier/README.md

 cd hello_jobstep
 ```
-Follow the instuctions to compile the code given in the [hello_jobstep repo](https://code.ornl.gov/olcf/hello_jobstep).
+Follow the instructions to compile the code given in the [hello_jobstep repo](https://code.ornl.gov/olcf/hello_jobstep).

-You can use this program to check your job's layot on a single node before you try to run at scale.
+You can use this program to check your job's layout on a single node before run at scale.

-The Frontier documentation has a detailed section covering the options that you can use with srun to control your job.
+The Frontier documentation has a detailed section covering the options you can use with srun to control your job.

 For this hands-on exercise we will focus on the GPU affinity because it is a feature specific to frontier.

-First, let's look at a Frotnier node diagram [here in the documentation](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#frontier-compute-nodes).
-It shows how the L3 cache regions and cpus cores are conneded with Frontier's GPUs.
+First, let's look at a Frontier node diagram [here in the documentation](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#frontier-compute-nodes).
+It shows how the L3 cache regions and CPU cores are connected with Frontier's GPUs.
 You can see that each L3 region is most closely linked with a specific GPU.

-For example Hardware Theads 0-9 are in the L# reigon most closely bound to GPU 4.
+For example, hardware threads 0-9 are in the L3 region most closely bound to GPU 4.
-Get an interative job for 30 minutes on Frontier.
+Get an interactive job for 30 minutes on Frontier.

 ```
 salloc -A <project_id> -t 30 -p <parition> -N 2

-cd cd hello_jobstep
+cd hello_jobstep
 ```
-We are going to explore how to make sure we are using the gpu that is closest to the L3 region that contains our specified harward thread.
+We are going to explore how to ensure that we use the GPU closest to the L3 region containing our specified hardware thread.
 OMP_NUM_THREADS=1 srun -N1 -n8 -c1 -m block:block --ntasks-per-gpu=1 ./hello_jobstep | sort

 We'll run a jon with the following options